A-P-U-R-B-O/OutbreakLab/README.md

 # 🦠 OutbreakLab

-**OutbreakLab** is an interactive, modern web application for simulating, analyzing, and visualizing infectious disease outbreaks using compartmental models like SIR and SEIR.
+**OutbreakLab** is an interactive, modern web application for simulating, analyzing, and visualizing infectious disease outbreaks using compartmental models like SIR, SEIR, and SIRV.
 Designed for education, research, and rapid scenario analysis, OutbreakLab features an appealing UI, flexible input (manual or CSV), stochastic and deterministic modeling, and rich visualizations.

 ---

 ## 🚀 Features

-- **Model Selection:** SIR and SEIR (extensible for more)
+- **Model Selection:** SIR, SEIR, and SIRV (extensible for more)
-- **Interactive Parameters:** Adjust population, rates, and durations on the fly
+- **Interactive Parameters:** Adjust population, rates, durations, and vaccination on the fly
 - **CSV Upload:** Start simulations from real or custom data
 - **Stochastic & Deterministic Modes:** Compare epidemic randomness vs. average trends
 - **Visualization:** Beautiful, modern plots and summary metric dashboards